FAQs

 Go to your BillWill dashboard and click the settings icon on the top right then select the ‘Connected accounts’ tab.
 You will be prompted to transfer to our secure data partner, where you can add or revoke account consents at any time.

-In your dashboard you can review your BillWill at any time.
-In the Review my BillWill section you can delete or change the details of any bills, or add the details of an new bill.
+In the My My Bank Account & Bills module, you can review your BillWill at any time.
+In the ‘Review my BillWill’ section you can delete or change the details of any bills or add the details of a new bill.

 Go to your BillWill dashboard and click the settings icon on the top right then select the ‘Connected accounts’ tab.
 You will be prompted to transfer to our secure data partner, where you can add or revoke account consents at any time.